tectonic-typesetting/tectonic-texlive-bundles/README.md

 ./bundler.sh update-containers
 ```

-This will use a Docker builder container to generate TeXLive container files in
+This will use the Docker container to generate TeXLive container files in
 `state/containers`.
 The script will furthermore copy those files to
 `state/versioned`, altering the names to record the exact version of each
 package. *Note that the results of this step will depend on what version of the